Sarinha2204/eld/ex/headcount.md

     'TRUE', 'FALSE')                        	                                                                        as new_hire_flag

-The code is checking if the employees were hired in the same month as the current calendar month.
-It uses the Date# function to convert the date strings to date values, then compares the month end dates of the hiring date and the current calendar date.
-If they match, the 'admitido_flag' field is set to 'TRUE', otherwise it is set to 'FALSE'.
 // a regra de admitido é para que seja destacado os funcionarios que foram admitidos no mes